svanteschubert/en16931-data-extractor/README.md

 ## Summary

-Open sourced for the creators of the EU e-invoice specification to allow easier sanity checks of the data within the tables to improve the quality of the specification.
+Open sourced for the creators of the EU e-invoice specification to allow easier sanity checks of the data within the syntax binding tables (within EN16931-3-2 and EN16931-3-3) to improve the quality of the CEN specification.
 Build as part of the [PrototypeFund project "paperless"](https://prototypefund.de/project/papierloser-alltag/) to generate larger parts of the software implementing the [European e-invoice specification (EN16931)](https://invoice.fans/en/EN16931-en/).

 ## Background

 ### The EU e-Invoice Specification (EN16931)

-There is [a wonderful online introduction for EN16931](https://ec.europa.eu/cefdigital/wiki/display/CEFDIGITAL/Compliance+with+eInvoicing+standard) given by the EU.
+There is [a wonderful online introduction for EN16931](https://ec.europa.eu/cefdigital/wiki/display/CEFDIGITAL/Compliance+with+eInvoicing+standard) given by the EU and [great presentation slides from CEF](https://ec.europa.eu/cefdigital/wiki/download/attachments/59180282/CEFeInvoicingWebinar%239UnderstandingUBL_CII_v1.0.pdf?version=1&modificationDate=1520420915552&api=v2).

 ### Reason for this Software